-Note: As the module supports the size of RSA key pair and Diffie-Hellman domain parameters greater than 2048 bits up to 15360 bits or more, the encryption strength 256 bits is claimed for RSA key encapsulations and Diffie-Hellman key agreement.
+Note: As the module supports RSA key sizes of 15360 bits or more, the encryption strength 256 bits is claimed for RSA key encapsulations .

 6.4.
 Key Entry / Output

 The module does not support manual key entry or intermediate key generation key output.
 The keys are provided to the module via API input parameters in plaintext form and output via API output parameters in plaintext form.
 This is allowed by [FIPS140-2_IG] IG 7.7, according to the "CM Software to/from App Software via GPC INT Path" entry on the Key Establishment Table.